Qiskit/rustworkx/docs/source/api.rst

 .. py:function:: is_isomorphic_node_match(first, second, matcher):
     Determine if 2 DAGS are structurally isomorphic.

-    This checks igf 2 graphs are isomorphic both structurally and also comparing the node data using the provided matcher function.
+    This checks if 2 graphs are isomorphic both structurally and also comparing the node data using the provided matcher function.
 The matcher function takes in 2 node data objects and will compare them.
 A simple example that checks if they're just equal would be::